Why is Green Tea the most widely consumed beverage in the world, second only to water itself? And considered a superfood?

 Rudyard Kipling Natural Theology

-There are many different kinds of tea including: green tea, black tea, white tea, and oolong.
-They all start out as green leaves from the Camielia sinensis plant.
+There are many different kinds of tea including green tea, black tea, white tea, and oolong.
+They all start out as green leaves from the Camelia Sinensis plant.

-The only difference is which part of the plant is used, where and how it grows and how it is processed.
-Oolong teas have perhaps the most extensive tastes, green tea and enhansed green tea has the most benefits for the least cost.
+The only difference is which part of the plant is used, where and how it grows, and how it is processed.
+Oolong teas have perhaps the most extensive tastes, green tea, and enhanced green tea have the most benefits for the least cost.

-The International Journal of Obesity cites green tea as having polyphenols which produce extra heat in the body and burn calories.
+The International Journal of Obesity cites this tea as having polyphenols that produce extra heat in the body and burn calories.

-Weight loss experts and dietians agree that this promotion of thermogenesis will help dieters lose pounds.
+Weight loss experts and dieticians agree that this promotion of thermogenesis will help dieters lose pounds.

 3. Green tea has possible benefits for cancer.